secar600/secar-documents/source/index.rst

 - `SECAR Wien Filter Conditioning and Operation Procedure <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001005>`_
 - `Emergency Response Procedure for SECAR Extended and Jet Gas Targets During Helium Operation <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001537>`_

 These documents define an envelope for all SECAR and JENSA operation.
-This manual describes how to do certain operational activities within that envelope.
+This manual describes how to use SECAR within that envelope.
 It will walk you through SECAR operation, data analysis, and maintenance.

 **Make sure to refresh Browser to ensure you are viewing the current version**